Symphonic Dances (Rachmaninoff): Background

-The Symphonic Dances combine energetic rhythmic sections, reminiscent of Stravinsky's The Rite of Spring, with some of the composer's lushest harmonies.
-The rhythmic vivacity, a characteristic of Rachmaninoff's late style, may have been further heightened here for two reasons.
-First, he had been encouraged by the success of his Rhapsody on a Theme of Paganini as a ballet in 1939 and wanted to write something with which to follow it up.
-Second, he may have included material intended for a ballet titled The Scythians, begun in 1914–15 but abandoned before he left Russia.
-While no manuscript for the ballet is known to have survived, this does not make his quoting the work inconceivable, given Rachmaninoff's remarkable memory.
-He could remember and play back accurately pieces he had heard years earlier, even those he had heard only once.
+The rhythmic vivacity, a characteristic of Rachmaninoff's late style, may have been further heightened in this piece following the success of his Rhapsody on a Theme of Paganini as a ballet in 1939 and wanted to write something with which to follow it up.
+He also may have included material intended for a ballet titled The Scythians, begun in 1914–15 but abandoned before he left Russia.
+No manuscript for the ballet is known to have survived, though he may have quoted the work.

-The work is remarkable for its use of the alto saxophone as a solo instrument.
-He was apparently advised as to its use by the American orchestrator and composer Robert Russell Bennett.
-The composition includes several quotations from Rachmaninoff's other works, and can be regarded as a summing-up of his entire career as a composer.
-The first dance ends with a modified quotation from his unfortunate First Symphony (1897), here nostalgically rendered in a major key.
-The ghostly second dance was called "dusk" in some sketches.
-The final dance is a kind of struggle between the Dies Irae theme, representing Death, and a quotation from the ninth movement of his All-night Vigil (1915), representing Resurrection (the lyrics of the All-night Vigil's ninth movement in fact narrate mourners' discovery of Christ's empty grave and the Risen Lord).
+The work also includes several quotations from Rachmaninoff's other works.
+The first dance ends with a modified quotation from his poorly received First Symphony (1897), rendered in a major key.
+The final dance is introduces the Dies Irae theme, which denotes Death, and a quotation from the ninth movement of his All-night Vigil (1915), representing Resurrection (the lyrics of the All-night Vigil's ninth movement in fact narrate mourners' discovery of Christ's empty grave and the Risen Lord).
 The Resurrection theme proves victorious in the end (he wrote the word "Hallelujah" at this place in the score).
+The second dance was called "dusk" in some sketches.